 I don´t know whether that is a good thing, though.

-TH: Against the context of globalisation, who do you think can and should define “Finnish-ness”?
+WW: Against the context of globalisation, who do you think can and should define “Finnish-ness”?

 Saku: We should be agile, ambitious and liberal.